johnsoncodehk/tsslint/README.md

 });
 ```

 After saving the config file, you will notice that `console.log` is now reporting errors in the editor.
 The error message will also display the specific line of code where the error occurred.
-Clicking on the error message will take you to line 11 in `noConsoleRule.ts`, where the `reportWarning()` code is located.
+Clicking on the error message will take you to line 11 in `noConsoleRule.ts`, where the `report()` code is located.

 > Full example: https://github.com/johnsoncodehk/tsslint/tree/master/fixtures/define-a-rule